alexanderjarl91/efni_cms/README.md

 Query String

 ## Main Features
-Sign up / log in using Firebase Authentication
+* Sign up / log in using Firebase Authentication
-Custom claims for each user using Firestore
+* Custom claims for each user using Firestore
+* Dashboard featuring accessable collections
-User interface for CRUD operations
+* User interface for CRUD operations
+* Profile page to set/update profile picture
-Admin panel with a list of all users and role/access assignment
+* Admin panel with a list of all users and role/access assignment